microsoft/vscode-github-triage-actions/README.md

 ### Deep Classifier

-This classifier generates assignees and lables using a deep-learning model stored in Azure Blob storage and generated using an Azure GPU instance.
+This classifier generates assignees and labels using a deep-learning model stored in Azure Blob storage and generated using an Azure GPU instance.
 The model is created with help from [simpletransformers](https://simpletransformers.ai/) and [huggingface/transformers](https://github.com/huggingface/transformers).

 This setup is more involved and detailed in the [Action's README](/classifier-deep/README.md).